seven1m/dymo-printer-agent/README.md

-_a hacky solution to printing labels to a Dymo printer using a Raspberry Pi_
+_a reverse-engineered solution to printing labels to a Dymo printer using a Raspberry Pi_

 ## What?